hughlilly/tbcc/README.md

 ## Deployed version

 This site is deployed to Render at <http://tbcc.onrender.com>.
-I am using the free tier of Render so initial loads may involve cause the instance to spin up.
+I am using the free tier of Render so initial loads may cause the instance to spin up.
 If the site does not load initally, try again a few minutes later, or contact me.

 ## Images